Chapter 13:

 "Don't worry Kairo.
 I smelled a good man when we, um, fell together.
 So, I'll fight for you."
 She gave Kairo an earnest nod, which made his eyes relax with a smile.
 He returned her nod.

-They dispersed through the player tunnels to prepare themselves in the preparation rooms.
+They dispersed through the player tunnels to prepare in the player resting rooms.

 "Countess Leela is in this one?"
 A few people in the crowd were either excited by the fact or puzzled.

-Leela stopped mid-flight on a step and turned to face the nearby heckles with her fists raised.
+Leela turned to face the nearby heckles with her fists raised.
 "You think I won't come over there and smash your heads into melons?
 Weak fodder."

-A few spectators shrank with apology and fear before her.
-She huffed and snootily continued her way to the stage to be the first one to arrive.
+A few spectators shrank with apologies.
+She huffed and snootily continued across the stage to be the first one to stand behind a podium stand.

 "She would make good on her threat if provoked further.
 The girl is all brawn and no brains," Genie whispered to Kairo from behind him.